yum-food/gpu_fft/README.md

 ## FFT on the GPU

 This is an optimized GPU-based 2D FFT for VRChat.
-Since it uses Custom RenderTextures (CRTs), it is only suitable for use in worlds.
+Since it uses RenderTextures, it is only suitable for use in worlds.

 Please take note that the FFT is generated in bit-reversed order.
 You'll have to bit-reverse your indices when accessing it.
 See `apply_2d_bit_reversal` in